-Eurocarb’s parent Haycarb is in turn one of the larger entities within the Hayleys group; one of the biggest multinationals in Sri Lanka and a distinguished blue chip conglomerate known throughout Asia.
-The foundation of the Hayleys Group can be traced back to 1878 when Charles P Hayley disembarked from the Percy Douglas, a 781-tonne clipper ship onto the shores of Galle, the little country far far away.
+Eurocarb's parent Haycarb is in turn one of the larger entities within the Hayleys group; one of the biggest multinationals in Sri Lanka and a distinguished blue chip conglomerate known throughout Asia.
+The foundation of the Hayleys Group can be traced back to 1878 when Charles P Hayley disembarked from the Percy Douglas, a 781-tonne clipper ship onto the shores of Galle, Sri Lanka.

 Chas Hayley founded the forerunner of Hayleys, Chas P. Hayley, in 1878, to trade in coconut fibres.
 In 1909, he joined with W. W. Kenny to acquire Thurburn Stores, on Deans Road.